-The Air Methods Corporations maintenance team at Duke Life Flight is comprised of a Lead Mechanic and three Line Mechanics.
+The Metro Aviation maintenance team at Duke Life Flight is comprised of a Lead Mechanic and 5 Line Mechanics.
 All of the mechanics are licensed and certified by the FAA, with over 80 years of combined experience with helicopters.
 Maintenance personnel have been factory trained by American Eurocopter specifically for the EC-145.
 They return periodically for training and updates on the various aircraft components.

 The mechanics inspect each helicopter daily, and service the aircraft as required before the aircraft is released for use by Duke Life Flight.
-Periodic maintenance is completed at the Hangar at Burlington airport, a 10 minute flight from Duke Hospital.
-Major inspections and maintenance are performed at the Air Method's regional facility in Rocky Mount, NC.
+Periodic maintenance and inspections are completed at our satellite base hangar at JNX airport in SMithfield, NC.

 Our communications specialists are the nerve of our transport program.
 The communications center is staffed 24 hours a day by eleven, highly trained, air medical communication specialists, who are responsible for processing all transport requests for Duke University health System.